SavannahLB/Vending-Machine/README.md

   The vending machine was able to dispense 4 different candies, M&Ms, Skittles, Reese's Pieces, and Peanut M&Ms, using 4 different color buttons, and display the name of the specific candy on the LCD screen after the button is pressed.
 The candy was able to be stored and then dispensed when requested by the button being pressed.
     This design would work anywhere there is a large enough surface to set it on and a power source to plug in the RedBoards the hold the LCD and buttons and power the gears.
 The design would be desired anywhere people tend to want a small snack.
-      The design works well, the buttons being pressed consisitently result in the listed functions, and the device does not operate unprovoked or without a button being pressed.
+      The design works well, the buttons being pressed consistently result in the listed functions, and the device does not operate unprovoked or without a button being pressed.
 The buttons and candies correlate correctly, as in the candy expected to be dispensed when the specific button is pressed is what is dispensed, and there is no room in the code or circuits to cause disfunction in that way.
 The LCD always shows the correct candy selected on the screen after he button is pressed.
     The main limitations are the size restraints based on our specific materials.
 The motors can only be so much distance apart because the wires we have available to connect the two breadboards and the motors to the same Redboard are relatively short.
 Another limitation is that only oe candy can be dispensed at once and still have all the functions act correctly.
 Pressing 2 buttons at once is not accounted for in the code.
 The candy types being used in the device are also limited becuase bigger candies would most likely jam the gears and not dispense well, and too small of candies would not be able to be blocked by the storage outlet and gear well enough to stop the flow of candy when it is not supposed to dispense.
 Lastly, is the candy gets switched out, the user would have to change the code to display the correct candy names on the LCD.